Regg-27/AIWritingAssistantFinal/README.md

 If no key is found, the output panel displays:
 Error: Missing or invalid API key.

+### Issues with some of the tests created.
+Due to time constraints I ended up subtracting a couple of tests from the final product.

 ## Lessons Learned
 - Navigating rapid SDK changes required refactoring and deeper study of generated classes.